camunda/camunda-docs/docs/reference/feel/what-is-feel.md

 ### Expression

-Expressions can be used everywhere, e.g. in a decision table as input expression or output entry.
+Expressions can be used everywhere (e.g. in a decision table as input expression or output entry).
 An expression takes no implicit arguments like unary-tests.

 Examples: